 When looking for a good spot to brunch I factor in a couple of things: Cost, quantity, quality and variety.
 As a student budget to me is everything.
 Dropping €20 on a meal for one is the height of fine dining.
 So, whatever it is, it better be worth it.

-One of my top spots will always and forever be Lemon Crepe, Dawson Street.
-The holy grail of sweet and savoury pancakes in Dublin.
+One of my top spots will always and forever be Lemon Crepe, South William Street.
+The holy grail of sweet and savory pancakes in Dublin.
 My usual order is the Mexican salad beef buff crepe with a big cup of coffee.
 The total usually comes to around €15 and is beyond worth it.
 The portions are huge and haven’t failed me yet taste wise.

 If I’m feeling a bit posh I’ll go to Cinnamon in Ranelagh.
 I was drawn in initially with its unashamed bright pink exterior.
 Luckily it would appear they have something to shout about.
 Great coffee, even better wraps.
 Usually a busy spot.
 I’d make a reservation beforehand.